An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Week 2 | Days 11-12: Koyasan

-An overnight stay at Koyasan will be one of the most unique things you do in Japan.
+An overnight stay in the tiny mountain top town of Koyasan is one of the most unique things you can do in Japan.
 It wasn’t until my fifth and most recent trip that I even learned about Koyasan.

 Koyasan (Mount Koya) is a sacred mountain and the founding centre of Shingon Buddhism in Japan.
 Founded in the 9th century by the monk Kobo Daishi, it is a tranquil and spiritual place, with over 100 temples surrounded by thick forests.

-It is here that you can experience temple lodging, run by Buddhists.
+It is here that you can experience a stay in temple lodging, run by Buddhists.

 A temple stay usually includes a morning prayer ritual and traditional tatami mat bedding.
 All food is either vegan or vegetarian Buddhist cuisine (shojin ryori).
 Some temple stays also offer a fire show.